isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### Compliance
-- Agencies do not need to be responsible for any IM8 clauses. **By using Isomer, your site is _by default compliant_ to all applicable IM8 clauses.** The Isomer Team manages all security centrally, including any security testing (i.e. VAPT etc) and audits/tests.
+- **Agencies do not need to be responsible for any IM8 clauses.
+By using Isomer, your site is _by default compliant_ to all applicable IM8 clauses.** The Isomer Team manages all security centrally, including any security testing (i.e. VAPT etc) and audits/tests.
 In the event that any IM8-related queries come along, we will sort it out separately with the IM8 team.
+You can reach out to [Isomer Support](mailto:%20support@isomer.gov.sg) for further clarification on specific clauses.

 - **Isomer has placed restrictions on certain actions to follow government compliance regulations,** such as disallowing the deletion of required pages (e.g. privacy, terms of use).